-- (iv) clause 10 (other specified reasons), provided that if it is for approved emergency preparation activities and it is only with any other person (or other people) who ordinarily reside at the same premises or any immediate family member; or - (d) where it is for one or more of the purposes specified in clause 6 (necessary good or services) and the exceptions in clause 5(7) apply; or - (e) if the person attending the gathering in accordance with subclause (4) is a parent, guardian or carer of a child or dependant and they cannot access any alternative care arrangement (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can attend the gathering in accordance with subclause (4) without the child or dependant, then the child or dependant may accompany the parent or guardian when attending the gathering in accordance with subclause (4); or - (f) for the purpose of a wedding in Metropolitan Melbourne or Regional Victoria that complies with the requirements in subclause (5); or

-Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend a wedding - Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend a wedding in Regional Victoria, provided that wedding complies with the requirements in subclause (5).
-An authorised celebrant may leave Metropolitan Melbourne under clause 8 (work or education). - (g) for the purpose of a funeral in Metropolitan Melbourne or Regional Victoria that complies with the requirements in subclause (6); or - Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend a funeral in Regional Victoria, provided that funeral complies with the requirements in subclause (6).
-A person reasonably necessary for the conduct of the funeral may leave Metropolitan Melbourne under clause 8 (work or education). - (h) for the purpose of an end of life activity in Metropolitan Melbourne or Regional Victoria that complies with the requirements in subclause (7).
+- (C) with no more than four other persons and the dependants of any of the five persons provided that: - all persons aged 18 years or over have received a full COVID-19 vaccination or have an exception with evidence from a medical practitioner certifying that an exception applies to them; and - 2. all persons (including any dependants) are from no more than two households, with any intimate partner of a person considered part of that person's household; or - (iv) clause 10 (other specified reasons), provided that if it is for approved emergency preparation activities and it is only with any other person (or other people) who ordinarily reside at the same premises or any immediate family member; or - (d) where it is for one or more of the purposes specified in clause 6 (necessary good or services) and the exceptions in clause 5(7) apply; or - (e) if the person attending the gathering in accordance with subclause (4) is a parent, guardian or carer of a child or dependant and they cannot access any alternative care arrangement (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can attend the gathering in accordance with subclause (4) without the child or dependant, then the child or dependant may accompany the parent or guardian when attending the gathering in accordance with subclause (4); or - (f) for the purpose of a wedding in the State of Victoria that complies with the requirements in subclause (5); or - Note: a person who ordinarily resides in the Restricted Area is permitted to attend a wedding in Regional Victoria, provided that wedding complies with the requirements in subclause (5).
+An authorised celebrant may leave the Restricted Area under clause 8 (work or education). - (g) for the purpose of a funeral in the State of Victoria that complies with the requirements in subclause (6); or - Note: a person who ordinarily resides in the Restricted Area is permitted to attend a funeral in Regional Victoria, provided that funeral complies with the requirements in subclause (6).
+A person reasonably necessary for the conduct of the funeral may leave the Restricted Area under clause 8 (work or education). - (h) for the purpose of an end of life activity in the State of Victoria that complies with the requirements in subclause (7).

-Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend an end of life activity in Regional Victoria, provided that the activity complies with the requirements in subclause (7).
+Note: a person who ordinarily resides in the Restricted Area is permitted to attend an end of life activity in Regional Victoria, provided that the activity complies with the requirements in subclause (7).